Who’s ready for Thanksgiving?

 A great option for those gluten-free-ers that may be attending your table, and they’re delicious!

-Biscuits are a must on this fine holiday, and these fluffy whole grain delights are a great way to use up the last of that annoying pumpkin puree.
+Biscuits are a must on this fine holiday, and these fluffy whole grain delights are a great way to use up the last of that annoying leftover can of pumpkin.

 This scrumptious ‘cornbread’ is made entirely WITHOUT corn, but you’d never know it!
 It’s also packed full of nutrition from sweet potato and contains NO added sweeteners!